kYangLi/Twist2D/README.md

 ## Descripution:

-A python module for twist any mult-layers 2D materials.
+A python module for twisting any mult-layers 2D materials.

 ## Usage: